 Assertive communication is an effective way of getting our needs met and rights respected while also respecting the rights and needs of others.
 Some people view assertive behaviors as bossy or pushy, but assertive communication respects and benefits everyone when done correctly.

-Assertive communication doesn’t always come easy.
+Communicating with different types of people doesn’t always come easy.
+More so when you want to communicate assertively.
 It takes practice, and some people even go to assertiveness training groups or engage in role-playing to increase their confidence and ultimately be more assertive.

 If assertiveness is something you struggle with, then this article is for you.
 Below we will explore what assertive communication means, how it can benefit your job, your relationships, your social life, and how to get started with being more assertive.